Fall campus

 • Grant: The grant will be provided for the whole duration of the master's degree studies in the U.S. based on real costs.
 The grant can be up to USD 70 000 per academic year.

-• Help in the U.S. university application process including support for locating suitable universities with funding opportunities: This recommended free-of-charge university placement service helps you find those U.S. universities that best match your specific academic and professional goals as well as provide opportunities for receiving financial support.
+• Help in the U.S. university application process including support for locating suitable universities with funding opportunities: This highly recommended, free-of-charge service helps you find U.S. universities that best match your specific academic and professional goals, as well as provide opportunities for receiving financial support.
 In addition, the service includes waivers for U.S. university application fees and TOEFL and GRE test vouchers.
-This service is provided by the Foundation’s U.S. program partner Institute of International Education (IIE).
-Read more about the service here.
+This service is provided by the Foundation’s U.S. program partner, Institute of International Education (IIE).
+Read more about the Placement Service on Fulbright Online.

 • Personal advising and guidance services: Supporting you before and during the grant term.